gramanma/WorkingTitleBlackjack/README.md

 ### Mechanics
 - [ ] Handle user input via mouse click
 - [ ] Add event listeners for clicks on button images
-- [ ] Betting mechanism – increments of $10 up to current total
+- [x] Betting mechanism – increments of $10 up to current total cash amount -Max
-- [ ] Increase/decrease amount in $10 increments.
-Bet Amount shows between 2 outward facing triangles that increase/decrease amount
+- [x] Increase/decrease amount in $10 increments. -Max
+- [ ] Bet Amount shows between 2 outward facing triangles that increase/decrease amount
-- [ ] Amount bet cannot be changed once cards are dealt
+- [x] Amount bet cannot be changed once cards are dealt -Max
 - [ ] Remove cards from current deck array as they are dealt
 - [x] Shuffling of card array - Tony
 - [ ] Update number total as each card is received by player